 After analyzing the legal, technical, economic, scheduling and operational feasibility studies, you will identify any constraints the proposed project may face.

-Simply put, a project may face with internal and external constraints.
+Simply put, a project may face internal and external constraints.

-- Technical, technology and budget are example for internal project constraints.
+- Technical, technology and budget are an example of internal project constraints.

 - Financial, marketing are example for internal corporate constraints.